Software Guide2 min read

 Data Visualizations

-This document describes data visualization methods for mouse behavioral tracking analysis, including 2D density heatmaps of spatial position, trajectory paths, cumulative distance plots for individual body parts, and violin plots showing distance distributions between body part pairs.
+This document describes data visualization types for mouse movement analysis, including 2D density heatmaps of spatial position, trajectory paths, cumulative distance tracking for individual body parts, and distributions of distances between body part pairs.

 Updated Feb 7, 2026